inbravo/travel/september-2019/README.md

 *	Post the dinner the hotel owner offered me a local wine called Chulli, made of apricots
 *	Enjoyed every sip of Chulli with lots of loud laughs with restaurant staff before going to sleep
 *	Its 7 o'clock and i am back on road.
 Passed the risky shooting zone behind a military cavalcade
-*	Within 1 hour, arrived at Khab-Sangam, which is confluence of Satluj and Spiti rivers
+*	Within 1 hour, arrived at Khab-Sangam, which is the confluence of Satluj and Spiti rivers
 *	A mettle bridge helps cross the rivers and ride into cliff-hanging narrow road

 ![](https://github.com/inbravo/travel/raw/master/september-2019/images/IMG_20191001_031906.jpg)